gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 "Yes, *sra*."

 We caught up with the rest of our troop just as they reached the Market Gate.
-"This one has caught a stone in his hoof," Buckle explained to the guardsmen, his accent no thicker than it should have been.
+"This one caught a stone in his hoof," Buckle explained to the guardsmen, his accent no thicker than it should have been.
 Two copper sequins for him and one for me bought us each the dab of cheap lime-colored dye that would let us stay in the city until dawn.

 I carried Buckle through the streets of Coriandel, exchanging signs now and again with other Gifted animals.
-There's a whole world beneath the human world where news is carried by smell, or by the way a cat twists its tail when very pointedly ignoring you.
+There's a whole world beneath the human world where news is carried by smell, or by the way a cat twists its tail while very pointedly ignoring you.
 We may not like each other, but if we didn't help one another, humans would likely eat us separately.  *Trouble?* I asked silently.
 *No trouble,* a donkey signed back.  *Do you know of any?* I flicked my tail in